ASTROPHYSICISTPHOTOGRAPHERDANCER

 One of the mysteries motivating my work on the circumgalactic medium comes from our very own Milky Way.
 Some of the first observations of the extraplanar gas around our galaxy came in the form of high-velocity clouds (HVCs) that were observed as neutral hydrogen clouds moving at velocities inconsistent with Galactic rotation.
 However, since they are comprised solely of gas we don't know much about these HVCs despite decades of exploration.
 We have some constraints on their distances and chemical compositions, but this information relies on spectroscopy towards limited sightlines.
 Without more data, there have been many different proposals of how these HVCs could have formed -- as outflows from the disk, stripped material from infalling satellite galaxies, or accretion from the intergalactic medium.

 In this work, we show that all of these pathways contribute to a population of HVCs identified in the TNG50 simulation.
 The majority of the HVCs are formed through thermal instability with smaller contributions from the disk and satellites.
 Most of the HVCs have metallicities at ∼0.1 Z due to intense mixing between the source gas and the galaxy's circumgalactic medium with the lowest metallicity clouds being attributed to satellite origins.
+This work has been published in the Astrophysical Journal:

 The final snapshot metallicity distribution of the HVCs by origin.
 Low metallicity HVCs are sourced from stripped satellite material, while the rest are well mixed to ∼0.1 Z.